Teaching and learning at UBC Science

 Teaching and learning at UBC Science is conducted across nine departments and 25 program specializations, providing a broad range of educational options.

-The Science One and Coordinated Science programs complement the standard curriculum at UBC Science, offering students a variety of ways to structure and focus their first year.
+Science One complements the standard curriculum at UBC Science, offering students a variety of ways to structure and focus their first year.

 UBC offers a broad, relevant and forward-looking array of programs in the life, physical, earth, mathematical and computing sciences.